 Result

 Due to the fact that the two datasets were generated in different settings and have different sample sizes, no direct quantitative comparison was made between the two datasets.
-Instead, the focus of this study is to evaluate the performance of hr-CBCT pipeline, with MicroCT serving as a qualitative baseline comparison.
+Instead, the focus of this study is to evaluate the performance of the hr-CBCT pipeline, with MicroCT serving as a qualitative baseline comparison.
 The exact same analysis pipeline was applied to both datasets.
 In fact, to reduce the potential bias in analysis, the consultant was kept blinded to the conditions of the datasets during the analysis and was not aware of the comparison until the end of the project.

-Hr-CBCT shows distinct distributions of number of “cracks” between teeth conditions, whereas microCT does not
+Hr-CBCT shows distinct distributions of the number of “cracks” between teeth conditions, whereas microCT does not.

-Since teeth samples have different number of putative “cracks” (i.e. features), we first visualized the distribution of number of “cracks” (Fig. 1).
-For microCT dataset, cracked teeth have a broader spread of number of “cracks” (between 315 and 1000) than healthy teeth (between 408 and 751).
+Since teeth samples have a different number of putative “cracks” (i.e. features), we first visualized the distribution of number of “cracks” (Fig. 1).
+For microCT dataset, cracked teeth have a broader spread of the number of “cracks” (between 315 and 1000) than healthy teeth (between 408 and 751).
 But there is a big overlapping of distribution between cracked and healthy teeth, indicating that many “cracks” are probably false-positives in the healthy teeth.
 For hr-CBCT, cracked teeth have generally a much higher number of “cracks” (between 47 and 948) than healthy teeth (between 6 and 148).
-This makes more sense as real cracks are normally long and contains more voxels.
+This makes sense as real cracks are normally long and contain more voxels.